mlh123/BlogPostings/_posts/2021-03-06-why-is-a-website-necessary.md

 ---
 Back again for our next instalment, it's great to have you join back with the colony.

+Fun fact of the week: bumblebees have surprisingly smelly feet!

 A website.
 Why would a honey making company need a website?
 Well, to be trusted and recognised by potential customers, you need to have an online presence, whether that be through Instagram, Facebook, Twitter or by the old-fashioned way of a simple website.
 Its your choice, but we recommend all four to create the best user experience, all with links to each other.

 With the help of **[Themeisle](https://themeisle.com/blog/do-i-need-a-website-for-my-business/)**, we are going to show you why a website is needed.